-Your debt to income ratio is a tool lenders use to calculate how much of your income is available for your monthly home loan payment after you have met your various other monthly debt payments.
+Your ratio of debt to income is a formula lenders use to determine how much money is available for a monthly home loan payment after all your other recurring debt obligations are fulfilled.

-Most conventional mortgage loans require a qualifying ratio of 28/36.
+For the most part, underwriting for conventional loans needs a qualifying ratio of 28/36.
 FHA loans are less strict, requiring a 29/41 ratio.

-In these ratios, the first number is the percentage of your gross monthly income that can go toward housing.
+The first number is how much (by percent) of your gross monthly income that can go toward housing costs.
 This ratio is figured on your total payment, including hazard insurance, homeowners' dues, Private Mortgage Insurance - everything that constitutes the full payment.

-The second number is the maximum percentage of your gross monthly income that should be applied to housing costs and recurring debt together.
-Recurring debt includes payments on credit cards, auto/boat payments, child support, etcetera.
+The second number in the ratio is what percent of your gross income every month that should be applied to housing costs and recurring debt together.
+Recurring debt includes vehicle payments, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to calculate pre-qualification numbers on your own income and expenses, feel free to use our superb Mortgage Qualifying Calculator.
+If you'd like to calculate pre-qualification numbers on your own income and expenses, please use this Mortgage Loan Qualifying Calculator.

-Don't forget these ratios are only guidelines.
-We will be thrilled to help you pre-qualify to determine how large a mortgage you can afford.
+Remember these are just guidelines.
+We will be thrilled to help you pre-qualify to help you figure out how much you can afford.